-To learn more about diversity and inclusion programming at any individual college, visit their websites and search for "diversity" or "inclusion."
-Many schools have summer programs for economically disadvantaged or underrepresented in veterinary medicine (URVM) students, and as most of these programs are federally or state funded, they may or not be available on any given year.
-It is critical to visit the school websites and search for any programs currently available.
+To learn more about inclusion programming at any individual colleges, visit their websites.
+Many schools have summer programs for economically disadvantaged or underrepresented in veterinary medicine (URVM) students.

 4. PREPARE TO APPLY FOR VETERINARY MEDICAL SCHOOLS

 High School Preparation

 While in high school there are some preparatory things you can do to help you prepare for a career in veterinary medicine.
 Veterinary medicine is a career that is steeped in science.
 Therefore, in high school you should take biology, chemistry, and physics courses to prepare for the science prerequisites which you will take in college.
 Math is also important, so consider taking algebra, geometry, trigonometry, and precalculus or calculus in high school.
 It is also important to take four years of English composition and courses in social sciences, and arts and humanities.
 If your high school offers a class in public speaking, that would also be a good choice.
 Other things to consider: